r-hub/blog/content/post/2020-04-15-retry/index.md

 We've also discussed ways to not miss such useful shortcuts for one's code, mostly by learning more about existing R packages, whilst acknowledging such exploration takes time.
 What's _your_ favorite lesser known package gem?

+[^1]: If your only worry is rate limiting and there are no requests happening at the same time, you might find the [`ratelimitr` package](https://cran.r-project.org/web/packages/ratelimitr/index.html) handy to avoid getting 429 status codes.